Jagan Mohan Reddy appears before special CBI court in disproportionate assets case

 AP CM Jagan Mohan Reddy abruptly ends Delhi trip, rushes back to state

-The special CBI court had ordered him not to directly or indirectly or influence witnesses, while granting bail.
+The special CBI court had ordered him not to directly or indirectly or influence witnesses while granting bail.

 The probe agency has filed 11 charge sheets, besides supplementary charge sheet in the cases.